Thank You Technology.

 In a condensed period, we have seen an unprecedented and rapid shift in the way we have always been doing things: the way we work, the way we exercise, the way we socialise and stay connected, the way we respect another’s personal space, and the way we embrace technology.

 While it’s hard to stay sheltered from the remarkable amount of fear being spread and consumed (see chapter 2 of my e-book Legally Innovative about fear, and my blog post about it), I can’t even begin to imagine what this testing time would be like without technology.

 I’ve had two HouseParties already this weekend.
 My 78 year old Dad, who is based in Poland, stayed up until midnight to test the app with us, in excited preparation for a family “party” tomorrow evening our time.

 Tonight, we are having a virtual dinner with two other couples with Zoom as our host.
 We’ve had to invent the etiquette as we go along – for example, we all have to have our food ready to be able to sit down to eat together at 7pm in front of our laptops.

 I’m enjoying using Spotify to break out in a dance in my living room – to get out of my head – as I’m working from home.
-And joining a group meditation on Insta live, led by one of my fave yoga teachers.
+And when is finnished, joining a group meditation with on Insta live, led by one of my fave yoga teachers from California.
+Discover here what is the healing process of All-on-4 dental implants.
 As well as a whole lot of tech more.